A formula for $p$-completion by way of the Segal conjecture: Introduction

-\paragraph{\bf{Acknowledgments}} All three authors would like to thank the Max Planck Institute for Mathematics and the Hausdorff Research Institute for Mathematics for their hospitality and support.
-The second and third author would like to thank SFB 1085 for its support.
+All three authors would like to thank the Max Planck Institute for Mathematics and the Hausdorff Research Institute for Mathematics for their hospitality and support.
+While working on this paper the first author was funded by the Independent Research Fund Denmark (DFF–4002-00224) and later on by BGSMath and the María de Maeztu Programme (MDM–2014-0445).
+The second and third author were jointly supported by the US-Israel Binational Science Foundation under grant 2018389.
+The second author was partially supported by the Alon Fellowship and ISF 1588/18.
+The third author was partially supported by NSF grant DMS-1906236 and the SFB 1085 \emph{Higher Invariants} at the University of Regensburg.
 The first author would like to thank his working group at HIM for being patient listeners to discussions about bisets, $I$-adic topologies, and $p$-completions.